 In EuPRAXIA, Alexandra is the main communication contact for website enquiries.

 Ruth Rudolph is working as support of all EU-Projects connected to the DESY Research and Development.
 She has been working for the EuCARD2 FP7 since 2014 and was involved in the EuPRAXIA Horizon2020 from 2014-2019.

 Moreover she is the Administrator of the Helmholtz Accelerator Research and Development Office at DESY and responsible for organizational and financial matters regarding ARD.

 As a member of the EuPRAXIA Management Support Team she supported in particular the Coordinator.

-Dr Andreas Walker joined EuPRAXIA in November 2015 and acted as the Scientific Secretary of EuPRAXIA.
+Dr Andreas Walker joined EuPRAXIA in November 2015 and acted as the Scientific Secretary of EuPRAXIA until 2019.
 Before joining he worked within the LUX group at the University of Hamburg, commissioning the 200 TW ANGUS laser beamline and LUX target area; developing laser quality diagnostics; building active and passive laser beam stabilization methods; working on post plasma target diagnostics; and teaching at the University of Hamburg.